lf1-io/padl/docs/sources/usage/combining_transforms.md.txt

 ### Rollout `+`

 An input can be **rolled out** to multiple Transforms using `+`.
-This means applying different transforms to the same input.
+This means applying different Transforms to the same input.
 The result is a tuple.

 <img src="img/rollout.png" style='display: block; margin: auto; width: 300px'>